-Cash and cash equivalents includes cash, bank balances, time deposits and other highly-liquid, short-term investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents include cash, bank balances, time deposits and other deposits short-term, whose term is equal to or less than 90 days from the investment date, highly-liquid investments that are easily convertible into known amounts of cash and that they are subject to negligible risk of changes in value.
 The balance of this account does not differ from that presented in the statement of cash flows.
 There is no restricted cash.